Bozar/bullet/README.md

 	"BuPara0TW" will delete spaces and format
 	paragraph.

-	The "buw" commands do the same thing as their
+	The "BuW" commands do the same thing as their
-	"bup" counterparts, except that substitution
+	"BuP" counterparts, except that substitution
 	and format affect the whole text.

 	Following these two steps, you can easily insert bullets and format text.
-Now let's see how to use two "echoing" commands to list variables and use autocommand to load settings for specific files.
+Now let's see how to use two "echoing" commands to list variables and autocommand to load settings for specific files.

 		+	BuEcho0Set
 		+	BuEcho1Bullet